RISC-KC/basic_rv32s/guidelines/debug_log.md

 # 🖍 RISC-V RV32I Processor Debug Log
 This document is a summary of problems that required resolutions from the `development_log.md`.
+Read `development_log.md` for full informations and contexts searched by the YYYY.MM.DD.

 The architecture design evolution is from **37F**, **43F**, **46F**, to **46F5SP**.